-When you calculate a real estate website cost, do not take into consideration just big features like MLS integration, but also the workflow that should be developed.
+When you calculate a real estate web development cost, do not take into consideration just big features like MLS integration.
+The workflow is a separate cost category.
 A workflow is the most delicate and proprietary part of every custom project and it often requires more care than plain technical stuff.

-The third category of real estate apps describes tools for non-professionals.
-A good example of such a project is ListingDoor that allows people to get all required information and printed materials if they want to sell their homes without hiring a professional broker.
-In other words, the project facilitates the FSBO process, recommends a price and teaches users the best way to present their homes.
+The third category of real estate platforms describes tools for non-professionals.
+A good example of such a project is ListingDoor which allows people to get all the required information and printed materials if they want to sell their homes without hiring a professional broker.
+In other words, the project facilitates the FSBO (“for sale by owner”) process, recommends a price, and teaches users the best way to present their homes.